alexge233/cuANN/README.md

 You can browse the *simple exclusive* or (XOR) example under `samples/`, or the more complex *Abelone*.
 The data used to train them is the same as with libFANN.

-## NOTE: Current implementation is not using enough of the GPU available computability.
+### NOTE: Current implementation is not using enough of the GPU available computability.
+### WARNING: This is an alpha version